 Power of Growth Mindset

 In my classroom, I make it clear that effort counts.
-If a student doesn’t do well on an assignment or a test, I give them the option to re-do or re-take the test.
-Clearly, I need to chat with my student about the mistakes made and what needs to happen to correct those mistakes.
-I try to put a very positive spin on the situation so that students don’t feel like a failure and then throw them into a fixed mindset.
-Instead I hope to give constructive advice with a positive spin so that students figure out the process and change it and hopefully throw them into a growth mindset mentality.
-Cheating doesn’t need to happen in situations where the class culture expects low grades to be re-worked.
+If a student doesn’t do well on an assignment or a test, I give them the option to re-do or retake the test.
+Clearly, I need to chat with my students about the mistakes made and what needs to happen to correct those mistakes.
+I try to put a very positive spin on the situation so that students don’t feel like failures and then throw them into a fixed mindset.
+Instead, I hope to give constructive advice with a positive spin so that students figure out the process and change it.
+Hopefully, I will throw them into a growth mindset mentality.
+Cheating doesn’t need to happen in situations where the class culture expects low grades to be reworked.
 Effort counts in my classroom.

 Simply having a growth mindset isn't enough; however, when paired with grit, I believe that's a winning combination.
 Maybe you can have one without the other, but I believe that students with a growth mindset but lacking grit may experience moments where they fall into a fixed mindset when facing tough challenges.